ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

    It is the sole and only owner of the memory it points to (hence the name).
    The memory is allocated on construction of the `std::unique_ptr` object and freed at its destruction, so the user doesn't have to worry about calling `new` nor `delete` (and definitely not `malloc()` nor `free()`).
    The unique pointer is the most safe and efficient one, but it's quite restrictive as it cannot be copied or copy-constructed (that would break the unique ownership of its data).
- * The [shared pointer](https://en.cppreference.com/w/cpp/memory/shared_ptr) is the most common smart pointer you will encounter.
+ * The [shared pointer](https://en.cppreference.com/w/cpp/memory/shared_ptr) is *the most common smart pointer you will encounter*.
    It works similarly as the unique pointer, but has a counter which is incremented at each copying of the pointer and decremented at each destructor call.
    This counter counts how many pointers point to the respective memory and when it reaches zero (the last `std::shared_ptr` pointing to this memory is destroyed), the memory is freed.
    The thread-safe incrementation/decrementation of the counter makes the `std::shared_ptr` a bit less efficient than the `std::unique_ptr`, but it can be freely copied, destroyed, shared between threads etc. (although synchronization is still required for accessing the data being pointed to!).
  * The [weak pointer](https://en.cppreference.com/w/cpp/memory/weak_ptr) is a non-owning pointer to a memory.
-   It neither allocates nor destroys memory and before the pointed-to memory may be used, it has to be *locked*, which temporarily converts it to a `std::shared_ptr`.
+   It neither allocates nor destroys memory and before the pointed-to memory may be used, it has to be *locked*, which returns a new `std::shared_ptr`.
-   The memory it points to is owned and allocated/deallocated by a different shared pointer (see the [example at cppreference](https://en.cppreference.com/w/cpp/memory/weak_ptr#Example)).
+   Otherwise, the memory it points to is owned and allocated/deallocated by a different shared pointer (see the [example at cppreference](https://en.cppreference.com/w/cpp/memory/weak_ptr#Example)).

 For most of our applications, you will utilize only the shared pointers.
 Note that ROS uses the [Boost implementation](https://www.boost.org/doc/libs/1_75_0/libs/smart_ptr/doc/html/smart_ptr.html#shared_ptr) (`boost::shared_ptr`) instead of the standard library implementation for legacy reasons (this is fixed in ROS2).
-Luckily, the Boost shared pointer works identically to the standard library.
+Luckily, the Boost shared pointer works identically to the standard library (although they cannot be converted to each other's type).

 When instantiating a `std::shared_ptr`, use the `std::make_shared<T>()` function, which takes the object `T`'s constructor parameters as arguments - e.g.:
 ```